GlossaryTerms and acronyms used on Education Counts.

 A student who is enrolled at their local school whilst studying subjects through the Correspondence School that their local school is unable to provide.

 Early Childhood Education.
 Education and care for infants and young children before they begin school.
 The majority of children in early childhood services are under five; however, children may attend early childhood services up to their sixth birthday, when schooling becomes compulsory.
-ECE services can be provided and organised in a range of ways (See ECE Service Type).
+ECE_Services services can be provided and organised in a range of ways (See ECE_Services Service Type).

 These services provide sessional, all-day, or flexible hour programmes for children from birth to school age.
 They may be privately owned, community-based, or operated as an adjunct to a business or organisation.
 Individual Education and Care Services may be known by many names, including crèches, private kindergartens, aoga, punanga reo, and childcare centres.
 These services are teacher-led and required to meet the teacher registration targets.
 (See ECE Services, ECE Service Type).

 The electorate each institution is located in.
 Can be General or Māori electorates.

 A unit for counting tertiary student numbers.
 The basis of the EFTS system is that a student taking a normal year's full-time study counts as 1.0 EFTS units or the equivalent of 120 credits on the National Qualifications Framework.

 Education Review Office.
 A government department whose purpose is to evaluate and report publicly on the education and care of students in schools and early childhood education services.

 English for Speakers of Other Languages.
 A student who comes from a home where English is not the predominant language.

 The ethnic group or groups to which an individual belongs.
 The concept of ethnicity adopted by the Ministry of Education is a social construct of group affiliation and identity.
 The Ministry of Education uses the definition of ethnicity used by Statistics New Zealand, namely:"A social group whose members have one or more of the following characteristics:

 - they share a sense of common origins,